AraBlocks/ara-reward-protocol/README.md

 #### Farmer

-A peer in the network who participates in farming.
+A peer in the network who provides a service.

 #### Requester